 - Toe by Toe (Keta Cowling)

-The psycho-educational assessment report is incredibly important when developing a plan for literacy tuition.
-It identifies the students learning strengths and weaknesses, as well as giving details on current literacy levels.
+The educational psychology assessment report is incredibly important when developing a plan for literacy tuition.
+It identifies the student’s learning strengths and weaknesses, as well as giving details on current literacy levels.
 This provides a very useful starting point for literacy development work.
-The psychologist’s report may also identify specific areas which need to be addressed, e.g. revision of letter-sound correspondence, knowledge of spelling rules.
+The psychologist’s report may also identify specific areas which need to be addressed, for example revision of letter-sound correspondence, knowledge of spelling rules.
 Learners with dyslexia need to be taught all the rules and exceptions of English reading and spelling in an organised manner.
-Unfortunately, English is a complex language which has many exceptions in comparison to other languages which are more phonetically regular.